Information for young people on how to support a friend or partner who is experiencing anger.

-It can be difficult to support a friend, girlfriend or boyfriend who is angry.
+It can be difficult to support a friend or partner who is angry.
 Especially if they sometimes direct their anger towards you.

 It’s important to know that they’re responsible for their own actions, including learning how to manage their anger.